fetachallenge/fetachallenge.github.io/pages/Data_description.markdown

 4. Length of the corpus callosum (LCC) in the sagittal plane
 5. Maximum transverse cerebellar diameter (TCD) in the coronal plane.

 The task will consist in predicting the **measurement** of the structures of interest from the super-resolution reconstructed images.
-The participants will be provided with a CSV file containing the target measurements for each structure, a file with the corresponding landmark in the space of the image, as well as a transform to a re-oriented space where the measurements were performed.
-The excepted output from your algorithm should be the length of each of the structures above in a CSV file.
+The participants will be provided with a TSV file containing the target measurements for each structure, a file with the corresponding landmark in the space of the image, as well as a transform to a re-oriented space where the measurements were performed.
+The excepted output from your algorithm should be the length of each of the structures above in a TSV or CSV file.

 **Note.** While the ranking will be based on the the measurements, we encourage the participants to include the landmarks of their predictions if their method performs them.